 Friends of the Shrine program

-Active promotion during the year allowed Friends membership sales to exceed targets.
 The Friends program directly engages members through Friends socials, public programs, special exhibition launch invitations and priority seating at major services.
-Friends also receive complimentary editions of the Shrine magazine Remembrance.
+Friends also receive advance editions of the Shrine magazine Remembrance.

 Repeated closures resulted in a dramatic reduction in visitation and significant changes to our visitor profile.
 Visitation remains suppressed following reopening in November 2021.
 Retail and tour sales have, however, performed strongly against per head conversion—exceeding financial targets.
 Tour licensing revenue was impacted by closures but was offset by the performance of the Shrine Tour.

 The Shrine was delighted to host events supporting our community this year.
 This included a veteran led concert, Rock for Remembrance and Reflection as part of ANVAM’s March to Art annual program, and the launch of the Legacy Centenary Torch Relay.